michaelcoleman82/firmware/readme.md

     CertificateARN: arn:aws:iot:us-east-1:1233456789:cert/dfsjkhdsfahjkdfshjur43hi43iewjkknj44knj3kjn43
     ```

   2. `sls deploy` This creates all the resources in the cloud.
-Make sure you have you aws credentials configured correctly.
-To deploy the product account.
-This process takes a few minutes.
+Make sure you have you aws credentials configured correctly to deploy the product account.
+This process takes a few minutes.z

-3. **Run:** `sudo node  firmware.js` This runs the code.
+3. **Run:** `npm run start` This runs the code.
 It should log out connected or an error.
 If you open the file you'll see there are 6 sections:

     1. `imports` Here are your dependencies for the file

-    2. `constants`  the `SENSITIVITY` constant fine tunes how often the function fires because the sheet is essential a volatile switch.
+    2. `constants`  the `SENSITIVITY` constant fine tunes how often the function fires because the sheet is essentially a volatile switch.
 It uses a standard [debounce](http://whatis.techtarget.com/definition/debouncing) helper function.

     2. `configurations`  Sets up the pins and iot device with the correct options.
 Run `npm run get-endpoint` to get the host value.